On Friday, March 20, the Treasury Secretary announced the 2020 tax filing deadline was extended from April 15 to July 15.

-As you know, tax filing season means that there are often numerous IRS forms that have to be filled out.
-When it comes to your HSA, there are two other very important documents for this process – Form 8889 and Form 1099-SA – in addition to Form 1040.
+As you know, tax filing season means there are often numerous IRS forms that have to be filled out.
+When it comes to HSA tax forms, there are two very important documents for this process – Form 8889 and Form 1099-SA – in addition to Form 1040.

-- Report all HSA contributions, even those made on your behalf and employer contributions
+- Report all HSA contributions, even those made on your behalf by your employer or others

 - Figure your HSA deduction

 - Figure amounts you must include in income and any additional taxes you may owe